Yassine-Serroukhe-Idrissi/First_Odoo_Project/README.md

 __15-07-2022__
-I added a dash bord it was working but then i strated to get some errors then tries runing the module in a other computer it turns out working goog over there steal looking for a solution in my computer
+I added a dash bord it was working but then i strated to get some errors then tries runing the module in a other computer it turns out working goog over there steal looking for a solution in my computer __18-07-2022 11h15__
+Fixed somme errors now the dashboard and everything is working